robamu-org/tmtccmd/docs/gettingstarted.rst

 The TC handler
 ---------------

 This object is responsible for the telecommand handling.
+Therefore this object implements the :py:class:`tmtccmd.tc.handler.TcHandlerBase`.

+In the example case, the handler object is reponsible for returning telecommand queues based on input information.
+This task is done by the :py:meth:`tmtccmd.tc.handler.TcHandlerBase.feed_cb` callback method.

+The actual handling of telecommand queue entries is done in the :py:meth:`tmtccmd.tc.handler.TcHandlerBase.send_cb` method implementation.
+One thing to note here is that a queue entry does not necessarily have to be a command to be sent.
+For example, the queue can also contain something like log requests or delay requests, or even complete custom requests.
+These requests can then be handled by the user.

 The PUS TM handler
 --------------------

 This object is responsible for the handling of PUS telemetry.
+In the example case, the handler object is responsible space packets with a certain application process identifier (APID).
+Therefore, this object implements the :py:class:`tmtccmd.tm.SpecificApidHandlerBase`.

+The `handle_tm` method implementation is the primary functions where incoming PUS packets are handled.
+This can something like prinouts or logging, either to a file or to a database.

 Other example applications
 ===========================